Darkness4/blog/pages/blog/2023-09-22-learn-programming-language/page.md

 I will now talk about the rest.

-### Python, Javascript and Typescript: Simple, but full of the bad practices, like the scripting languages they are.
+### Python, JavaScript and Typescript: Simple, but full of the bad practices, like the scripting languages they are.

-To understand why I would not recommend Python, Javascript and Typescript.
+To understand why I would not recommend Python, JavaScript and Typescript.
 Let me cite the Wikipedia definition of Python:

 > **Python** is a [high-level](https://en.wikipedia.org/wiki/High-level_programming_language), [general-purpose programming language](https://en.wikipedia.org/wiki/General-purpose_programming_language).
 Its design philosophy emphasizes [code readability](https://en.wikipedia.org/wiki/Code_readability) with the use of [significant indentation](https://en.wikipedia.org/wiki/Off-side_rule).
 >